rr-tri/front-end-hire/vite-project/README.md

 ## About

-Basic app to create,edit,modify and delete tasks that persists in localStorage.
+Basic app to create, edit, modify and delete tasks that persists in localStorage.

+Task Management Features

+- Create Task: Functionality to add a new task.

+- Update Task: Ability to modify an existing task.

+- Delete Task: Option to remove a task.

+- Complete Task: Feature to mark a task as completed.

+- The task data persists between page reloads using local storage.

 ## Demo